 I run an Amahi home server which hosts a number of web apps (inlcuding this blog) as well a a large pool of storage for my home.
 Amahi uses greyhole (see here and here) to pool disparate disks into a single storage pool.
 Samba shares are then be added to the pool and greyhole handles distributing data across the pool to use up free space in a controlled manner.
 Share data can be made redundant by choosing to make 1, 2 or max copies of the data (where max means a copy on every disk).

-The benefit over, say, RAID 5 is that 1) different size disks may be used; 2) each disk has its own complete file system; 3) each file system is mounted (and can be unmounted) separately.
+The benefit over, say, RAID 5 is that 1) different size disks may be used; 2) each disk has its own complete file system which does not depend on disk grouping; 3) each file system is mounted (and can be unmounted) separately or on a different machine.

-So right before the holidays, the 3TB disk on my server (paied with a 1 TB disk) started to go bad.
+So right before the holidays, the 3TB disk on my server (paired with a 1 TB disk) started to go bad.
 Reads were succeeeding but took a long time.
 Eventually we could no longer watch video files we store on the server and watch through WDTV.
-Here is how I went about recovering service and the data.
+Here is how I went about recovering service and the data (including the mistakes I made).

 - Bought a new 3TB drive and formatted it with ext4 and mounted it (using an external drive dock) and added it to the pool as Drive6.

-- Told greyhole it the old disk was going away
+- Told greyhole the old disk was going away (drive4)

-- This told greyhole to move the data off the drive as it was being removed.
-This ran for several days and due to disk errors didn't accomplish much, so I killed the process and took a new tact.
+Greyhole will look to copy any data off the drive that is not copied elsewhere in the pool.
+It has no effect on the data on the `going` disk (nothing is deleted) except it could cause further damage.
+The command ran for several days and due to disk errors didn't accomplish much, so I killed the process and took a new tact.

-- Bought a 4TB drive mounted (drive7) it the the dock; copied and deleted the drive image from the Drive6.
+- Bought a 4TB drive and mounted it using an external dock as drive7; copied over and deleted the drive image from the Drive6.

 Marked the 1TB drive (drive5) as going (see command above) and gone.
 This moved any good data off the 1TB drive to drive7 but left plenty of room to complete the drive image.